ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-railway.md

 ### Railway's Pricing: Paying for Resources

-Railway charges directly for what you consume—CPU time ($0.000463/vCPU-minute), memory ($0.000231/GB-minute), and bandwidth ($0.10/GB).
+Railway charges directly for what you consume–CPU time ($0.000463/vCPU-minute), memory ($0.000231/GB-minute), and bandwidth ($0.10/GB).
 The Hobby plan includes $5 of usage credits monthly for $5/month.
 Pro includes $20 credits for $20/month.

 We found Railway cheaper for backend-heavy workloads because you're not paying for bundled features you don't need.
 An Express API with Postgres serving thousands of requests per month that sits at 20% CPU utilization costs roughly $10-15/month on Railway versus $50-100/month on Vercel once you factor in bandwidth and request charges when you have spikes.